Wood Rot: Identify, Causes, Repair, and Prevention

 - Fungicides: Fungicides like Rust-Oleum or Concrobium can kill active fungi on the rotted wood.

-- Borate treatment: Borate treatment such as Tim-bor, penetrates wood to prevent future rot over time.
+- Borate treatment: Borate treatment, such as Tim-bor, penetrates wood to prevent future rot over time.

 - Wood hardeners: Wood hardeners are used to reinforce soft, decayed fibers over time.